ZCA/Packages/docs/setup_build_server.rst

   chefzca

-**I noticed on Centos 5.7, that something in the RabbitMQ recipe croaks on first execution, running chefsolo a second time (doing nothing else), results in everything completing without error**
+**I noticed on Centos 5.7, that something in the RabbitMQ recipe croaks on first execution, running chefzca a second time (doing nothing else), results in everything completing without error**